 Like any skill we teach young children, students need to know why financial literacy is important to them and their lives.
 At this point, students probably understand that adults get jobs and then get paid.
 But what happens after that?
 Students need to know that in the future, they will get to choose their job.
 Some jobs provide goods or things to people, while others provide different services.
 As adults, they will also have to prioritize how their money is spent.

 It is helpful to discuss how these things are applicable while they are still kids.
-Even children can have jobs, such as working at a lemonade stand or having a classroom job.
+Even children can have jobs, such as working lemonade stands or having a classroom job.
 Moreover, when children receive gifts of money, they have to decide whether to spend or save.
 Knowing that financial literacy has an application to their own lives is such an important step in helping students become financially literate.
+We briefly touched on this in step one as well!

 All of these topics and more are in my Financial Literacy product!
-Your students will learn financial literacy in a way that is beneficial to them.
+Your students will learn financial literacy and the value of money in a way that is beneficial to them.
 They can gain important life skills through the application activities in ways that are tailored to their level of understanding.
-You can feel good knowing that you helped them prepare for their futures while also addressing important math and social studies standards.
+They are already smart kids, but you can feel good knowing you played an important role helping them prepare for their futures while also addressing important math and social studies standards.